henryle-n/TensorFlow-C-GPU-Tests/README.md

 conda activate <name_you_put_above>
 conda install jupyter
 python -m ipykernel install --user --name=<any_name_you_want_NO_space>
-conda deactivate
 ```
+* To check if GPU is ready for usage, run the file ```CUDA.py```, you should see all information about your GPU
+* Deactivate this venv to install CPU venv ```conda deactivate```
-NOTE: the kernel name above will be the kernel to use GPU for computing
+NOTE: the kernel named above will be the kernel to use GPU for computing

 ### For using CPU:
 ```